KennispuntTwente/tidyprompt/README.md

 framework for constructing prompts and associated logic for interactions with LLMs.

-We aim to design ‘tidyprompt’ in such a way that it may be compatible with ‘ellmer’, ‘tidyllm’, and any other packages offering an interface to LLM APIs.
-We are open to feedback on our design and may include compatibility with specific features from these packages in the future.
+We aim to design ‘tidyprompt’ in such a way that it can be compatible with ‘ellmer’, ‘tidyllm’, and any other packages offering an interface to LLM APIs.

+The `tidyprompt::llm_provider_ellmer()` function can create a LLM provider from an `ellmer::chat()` object, allowing users to use any LLM provider that can be configured with ‘ellmer’, including the respective configuration and features.